AdamJNew/Log4j-Log4Shell-POC-Demo/README.md

 # Log4Shell POC (CVE-2021-44228)

+This is a fork from [marcourbano's](https://github.com/marcourbano/CVE-2021-44228/) repo but with a clearer explanation on setting it up.
+It is also setup to allow a reverse shell from the labs target server.

 The scope of this repository is to provide all the components needed to exploit CVE-2021-44228, nicknamed [Log4Shell](https://www.lunasec.io/docs/blog/log4j-zero-day/),
 and to show how to exploit it.

 The ingredients needed to exploit this vulnerability are the following:
+Kali Linux with
 1. An **LDAP Server** that will redirect the vulnerable application to the exploit.
-2. A **Vulnerable application** (Spring Boot web application vulnerable to CVE-2021-44228) using a vulnerable version of Log4J.
-3. The Java **Exploit.class** (and the corresponding Exploit.java file) that will be loaded by the Vulnerable application.
+2. The Java **Exploit.class** (and the corresponding Exploit.java file) that will be loaded by the Vulnerable application.
-4. An **http server** from which the Vulnerable application will download the malicious Exploit.class
+3. An **http server** from which the Vulnerable application will download the malicious Exploit.class

+Ubuntu Server with:
+1. A Vulnerable Java Application (found in the log4j-lab folder)

 Credits:
 - The **LDAP Server** has been pulled out from [mbechler](https://github.com/mbechler/marshalsec) Marshalsec repository.
-- The **Vulnerable application** is the one provided by [christophetd](https://github.com/christophetd/log4shell-vulnerable-app).

 Prerequisites:
-- Maven
 - Java
-- Docker
 - Python
+- Kali Linux
+- Ubuntu Server

+# Kali Linux
 ## Running `LDAP Server` and `HTTP Server`
 ### `HTTP Server`
 **1**.
 Move to `exploit` folder and spin up the http server by means of Python.